The Benefits of Keeping Snake Plants around the House

 What is a snake plant?

-Also popularly known as the Mother-in-Law Tongue due to their sharp look, the Snake Plant is a native of the drier regions of Africa and Southeast Asia.
+Also popularly known as the Mother-in-Law Tongue due to their sharp look.
+The Snake Plant is a native of the drier regions of Africa and Southeast Asia.
 They are renowned for their long, upright, pointed leaves that can grow several feet tall.
-The leaves are typically green, however the do come in a few varieties that exhibit yellow variegation like the Sansevieria laurentii, and others that exhibit variegation patterns of light and dark green like the Sansevieria zeylanica.
+The leaves are typically green.
+However they do come in a few varieties that exhibit yellow variegation like the Sansevieria laurentii, and others that exhibit variegation patterns of light and dark green like the Sansevieria zeylanica.
 The thick, fleshy leaves are perfect for storing water which help it survive drought conditions.
 It gets its name as the Snake Plant due to the shape and sharp margins of the leaves, that resemble snakes.

 These plants make the perfect addition to any décor style when placed in an appropriate planter.
 Their leaves are stiff and tall making them a great choice for slender spaces.
 Their sleek shape and green color makes them a popular option for modern styles as it pairs well with clean lines and neutral colors.
 The light-toned wood and natural textures of Scandinavian décor styles also pairs well with the Snake Plant.
 It also fits right in with the bright colors and bold patterns of tropical décor.
 This really is a plant that can adapt to just about any condition and décor.